ietf-wg-nmop/draft-ietf-nmop-yang-message-broker-integration/draft-ietf-nmop-yang-message-broker-integration.md

    dependencies are not properly tracked and schema changes adjusted simultaneously.

-## Document Scope

-   This document focuses on YANG-Push {{!RFC8641}} as the messaging protocol between the network node and the Network Telemetry {{?RFC9232}}
-   data collection.
-It describes the main components and the aimed architecture for deploying such solution in a production network.
-   Then, it illustrates the integration of the YANG 1.1 {{!RFC7950}} as a schema modeling language into the Apache Kafka Message Broker and Confluent Schema Registry {{Con18}}.

-##  Terminology

-   This document defines the following terms:

-   Message Broker: is an intermediary software component that translates messages from the formal messaging protocol of the sender to the formal messaging protocol of the receiver routed in topics.
-Message brokers are elements in Data Mesh where software applications communicate by exchanging formally-defined messages.

-   Stream Catalog: provides a single point of access that allows users to centrally search semantics for information across a Message Broker.

-   Additionally it makes use of the terms defined in {{!RFC8639}}, Apache Kafka {{Kaf11}} and Confluent Schema Registry Documentation {{ConDoc18}}.

-   The following terms are used as defined in {{!RFC8639}}.

-   *  Publisher

-   *  Receiver

-   *  Subscription

-   *  Subscription ID

-   *  Event stream filter

-   *  Notification message

-   The following terms are used as defined in Apache Kafka Message Broker {{Kaf11}}.

-   *  Producer

-   *  Consumer

-   *  Topic

-   *  Partition

-   The following terms are used as defined in Confluent Schema Registry Documentation {{ConDoc18}}.

-   *  Schema

-   *  Schema ID

-   *  Schema Registry

-   *  Subject

 ##  Origins of YANG-Push

    With {{?RFC3535}} the IAB set the requirements for Network Management in